voucherifyio/voucherify-php-sdk/README.md

 Use `VoucherifyClient->vouchers` to get a filtered list of vouchers.
 Pass an array specifing a filter.
 The filter can include following properties:
 - code_query - string
 - limit      - number (default 10)
 - skip       - number (default 0)
 - campaign   - string
 - category   - string
-- customer_id - string
+- customer   - string

 Example :